aramis-lab/clinicadl/README.md

 A description of the arguments for the `preprocessing` task is presented below:
 <details>
 <summary>
-Here is a description of the arguments present for the preprocessing task
+Here is a description of the arguments present for the preprocessing task.
 </summary>

   ```{.sourceCode .bash}